Xi Jinping vows to deepen partnership with Russia - ExBulletin

 Xi Jinping vows to deepen partnership with Russia

-“The development of Sino-Russian relations is a strategic choice made by the two parties based on their fundamental interests.State broadcaster CCTV quoted Xi Jinping as saying to Valentina Matviyenko, chairwoman of the Russian Federation Council, the upper house of parliament in Russia.
+“Dthe development of Sino-Russian relations is a strategic choice made by the two parties, based on their respective fundamental interests,” Xi Jinping, quoted by state television CCTV, told Valentina Matviyenko, chairwoman of the Council of China.
+Russian Federation, the upper house of parliament in Russia, Russia.

 “Thanks to the joint efforts of both sides, China-Russia relations have reached a healthy and stable pace of development.
-Cooperation in various fields has steadily progressed, and the foundations of public opinion and friendship between the two companies have been strengthened over the generations.,” Xi noted.
+Cooperation in various fields has been steadily advancing, and the foundations of public opinion and friendship between two companies have gone from strength to strength over the generations,” Xi noted.

 China is willing to continue working with Russia to develop the comprehensive strategic cooperative partnership, “aiming at promoting the building of a prosperous, stable and just world,” he added.